ecmwf/open-ecpds/README.md

 - **MetaTime**: Meta time associated with the data file (same as RET).
 - **TimeBase**: Time base associated with the data file (same as RET).
 - **TimeStep**: Time step associated with the data file (same as RET).
-- **Duration**: Total duration of the data transmission, whether inbound or outbound.
+- **Duration**: The total duration of the data transmission, in milliseconds, whether inbound or outbound.
 - **UserId**: If the request originates from the `ecpds` command, this field contains the user who initiated the command.
 Otherwise, it holds the identifier of the underlying data user.
 - **CountryCode**: Country code associated with the underlying data user.
 - **UserDescription**: Description field associated with the underlying data user.